rvrsdl/bbk_thesis_cppn_neat/README.md

 TO DO!:
-- PROBLEM: currently if the same innovation (eg connection from node 1 to node 7) appears separately in different individuals because f different mutations, it will have different innovation numbers.
+- PROBLEM: currently if the same innovation (eg connection from node 1 to node 7) appears separately in different individuals because of different mutations, it will have different innovation numbers.
 This means that when crossover takes place there can be duplication because the same connection has two different innovation numbers.